Virtual-Labs/virtual-laboratory-experience-in-fluid-and-thermal-sciences-iitg/README.md

-# virtual-lab-for-mechanical-vibrations-iitg
+# virtual-laboratory-experience-in-fluid-and-thermal-sciences-iitg

-This repo contains the source code for "Mechanical lab in fluid and thermal science" lab from IIT Guwahati
+This repo contains the source code for "virtual-laboratory-experience-in-fluid-and-thermal-sciences-iitg" lab from IIT Guwahati